ashokreddy1613/Interview/Interview-Questions.md

 ### What is the difference between a map of objects in Terraform and how can you write an example?-notAnswered
 ### Suppose in your DevOps team, new team members are added to your team.
 How can you provide AWS access to your new users, what is the behavior of login to the console?
-When new users join the DevOps team, I follow a secure and role-based approach to provide them least-privilege AWS access using IAM Users or IAM Identity Center (SSO), depending on the organization's identity strategy.
+When new users join the DevOps team, I follow a secure and role-based approach to provide them least-privilege AWS access using IAM Users or IAM Identity Center (SSO), depending on the organization’s identity strategy.

 ### What is the difference between an EBS-backed instance and a non-EBS-backed instance?
-### EBS-Backed Instance
+EBS-Backed Instance
-- The root volume is stored on Amazon EBS (Elastic Block Store) — which is a network-attached, persistent storage.
+    The root volume is stored on Amazon EBS (Elastic Block Store) — which is a network-attached, persistent storage.
-- You can stop, start, reboot, and snapshot the instance without losing data.
+    You can stop, start, reboot, and snapshot the instance without losing data.
-- The root volume can persist even after termination (if DeleteOnTermination=false).
+    The root volume can persist even after termination (if DeleteOnTermination=false).
-- You can resize the root volume or move it to another instance.
+    You can resize the root volume or move it to another instance.
 ✅ Used for: Long-running workloads, persistent applications, and systems requiring backup/recovery.

-### Non-EBS (Instance Store)–Backed Instance
+Non-EBS (Instance Store)–Backed Instance
-- The root volume is stored on ephemeral instance store, which is physically attached to the host machine.
+    The root volume is stored on ephemeral instance store, which is physically attached to the host machine.
-- Data is lost when the instance is stopped, terminated, or crashes.
+    Data is lost when the instance is stopped, terminated, or crashes.
-- These instances cannot be stopped, only rebooted or terminated.
+    These instances cannot be stopped, only rebooted or terminated.
-- Snapshotting is not supported for instance store root volumes.
+    Snapshotting is not supported for instance store root volumes.

 ✅ Used for: Temporary workloads, buffers, caches, or stateless processing.

 ### I have 3 nodes (small, medium, and large), and I want only data load to go to the large node.
 How can I do that?

-To ensure that data load pods go only to the large node, first label the node, and I would use Kubernetes scheduling rules like node selectors, node affinity, or taints and tolerations.
+To ensure that data load pods go only to the large node, First label the node and I would use Kubernetes scheduling rules like node selectors, node affinity, or taints and tolerations.
 These mechanisms control where pods are scheduled based on node labels and characteristics.

 ### I am getting the following error, how can I debug that and what does the error mean?